Feliks-Reznikov/science-talent-search-project-2025/README.md

-# sts-practice
+# science-talent-search-project-2025
-practice for the science talent search

-Commands:
-npm init
-npm install
-npm install three
-npm run dev
+My entry for the 2025 Science Talent Search.

+This is a 3D simulation on gas diffusion.